 This course is good for one CEU for trades from DSPS.
-This would include electricians, plumbers and other trades needing credits for their license.
+This would include electricians, plumbers, and other trades needing credits for their licenses.

 - This training is for all employees, supervisors, and owners.